Remote learning has failed, and we should admit it

 While reading these discouraging results, one may wonder, what do we do about them?

-We’ve learned that remote learning can be surprisingly effective for responsible students who have access to computers and the internet.
+The symbiotic relationship between the pandemic and education highlights the crucial role of adaptable and resilient educational systems in times of crisis.
+Of course, we can’t eliminate pandemic effects on students now and we found out that pandemic education is not effective, but on the other hand, we’ve learned that the impact of remote learning on students can be surprisingly effective for responsible students who have access to computers and the internet.
 Still, it doesn’t work on a mass scale due to the lack of preparation and organization.
 A reasonable solution would be to keep distance education as an alternative mode of learning for those who can excel with it.

-We’ve also realized the need to reopen educational establishments as soon as safely possible.
+We’ve also realized the need to reopen educational establishments as soon as safely possible in order to let remote students be again in their most effective surroundings.
 With the invention of COVID vaccines, there’s hope that it will happen sooner than we initially thought.
 However, global vaccine rollouts won’t happen overnight, and until then, schools and colleges that are already reopening have to comply with strict safety and social distancing measures.

 3.50 avg. rating (2 votes)